Free Trial Class

 Kumite strategy, timing, and controlled aggression — competition-level preparation

-Coached by seasoned ISKF Kata Champions
+Coached by seasoned ISKF Kata and Kumite Champions

 Ages 6+ Kata & kumite ISKF tournament pathway